ldimitrov/currency-converter-spa-pwa/README.md

 # currency-converter-spa-pwa
-Vanilla JS implementation of a SPA currency converter build as a Progressive Web Application
+Vanilla JS implementation of a SPA currency converter

 Things you need to do:
  * Register an account at https://fixer.io/ to get an API access key